moirahartigan/the-lady-goldsmith/README.md

 - The model contains the following fields: order, product, product_size, quantity, lineitem_total

 ##### Wishlist Model
-- The Wishlist model contains a users favourite products
+- The Wishlist model contains the users favourite products
 - It contains Products as many-to-many field, and User as a one-to-one relationship
 - The model contains the following fields: products, username